josevictorgarcia/chinesetexts/README.md

 ```

 **6. Start Python OCR Service:**
-If running locally, move to the ocr-service folder in this repository ```cd ocr-service```, open a new terminal and run the following commands to create a virtual environment and install dependencies:
+If running locally, move to the ocr-service folder in this repository ```cd ocr-service```, open a new terminal and run the following commands to create a virtual environment and install dependencies.
+PaddleOCR will be downloaded and used locally:

 ```bash
     python3 -m venv venv